Writing letters on scraps of toilet paper and the walls of Turkish cafes. Navigating Middle Eastern mountain passes in clapped-out taxis.

-“[The] locals were great, communicating mainly by playing music, all the guys played guitars.
+“[The] locals were great, communicating mainly by playing music, all the guys playing the guitars.
 The Shah of Iran was still running the country.
 He was rolling out brand new Mercedes buses for the nomads and bringing electricity to their villages…

-“We were in Kabul in Afghanistan the day the Vietnam War ended and you couldn’t change any money on the black market.
+“We were in Kabul in Afghanistan the day the Vietnam War ended and you couldn’t change any money.
 Everyone was freaking out that the US had abandoned Vietnam.
-News was hard to get, remember we had no mobile phones or GPS….no maps even.
+The news was hard to get, remember we had no mobile phones or GPS….no maps even.